The End of Before

-Ritalia swiftly dropped to her knees.
-She grabbed her daughter’s shoulders as she stared deeply into her trembling blue eyes.
+Ritalia hastily dropped to her knees.
+She grabbed her daughter’s shoulders as she stared intensely into her trembling blue eyes.
 She lifted one hand to touch her daughter’s face.
 “Listen carefully to me,” she paused.
 Ritalia froze as her vision replayed in her mind.

-The queen softly whispered, “I will not fail you, Vitality.”
+The queen faintly whispered, “I will not fail you, Vitality.”